material-motion/material-motion/concepts/runtimes.md

     squareView's named Fulfillment entities = {"name1": objectForPlan(Pinchable)}

 We now have a set of instances that are able to fulfill the provided Plans.

+TODO: Discuss how to store these Plans.
+TODO: Discuss how to send events to these Plans.